lge-ros2/cloisim/README.md

 We've deceided to change a solver type of physics engine since new solver "TGS(Temporal Gauss Seidel)" is intorduced recently(PhysX 4.1).

-So from latest version([CLOiSim-1.11.0](https://github.com/lge-ros2/cloisim/releases/tag/1.11.0)), there is NO more constaints for rigidbodies by PGS(Projected Gauss Seidel) solver type.
+So there is NO more constaints for rigidbodies by PGS(Projected Gauss Seidel) solver type since latest version([CLOiSim-1.11.0](https://github.com/lge-ros2/cloisim/releases/tag/1.11.0)).

 But inertia factors which retrieved from SDF are still NOT USED for rigidbody in Unity.
 Because it could cause unexpected behavior with physX engine.